The Second World Book Series

 Adam Berry, Georgia Institute of Technology

-Cracking job on this one; it was my
+Cracking job on this one; it was my favorite

-The scenario of human interstellar settlement was realistic and pleasantly invitable; I would want to live in that world …
+scenario of human interstellar settlement was realistic and pleasantly invitable; I would want to live in that world …

 Colossus II Interplanetary Spaceship